 Basically, any scenario where your text messages were deleted or lost for any reason, iMyFone D-Back for Android is the perfect tool to get them back.

-3.2 Step-by-Step: Recover Deleted Messages from Google Backup with D-Back
+3.2 Step-by-Step: Recover Deleted Text Messages from Google Drive Backup with D-Back

-Now that we’ve covered some of the best cases when iMyFone D-Back for Android should be used and why it’s the best multi-purpose data recovery tool available to us, next we’ll be looking at how you can use it to restore messages from Google Drive.
+Now that we’ve covered some of the best cases when iMyFone D-Back for Android should be used and why it’s the best multi-purpose data recovery tool available to us, next we’ll be looking at how you can use it to retrieve text messages from Google Drive.

-One of the best reasons for using iMyFone D-Back for Android is to preview and restore your messages from Google Drive, something you wouldn’t otherwise be able to do, When you’re ready to get started, follow the steps below to restore messages from Google Drive using our software:
+One of the best reasons for using iMyFone D-Back for Android is to preview and restore your text messages from Google Drive, something you wouldn’t otherwise be able to do, When you’re ready to get started, follow the steps below to get back text messages from Google Drive using our software:

 Step 1.
 Download and install iMyFone D-Back for Android on your computer.